Uralstech/UCloud.Operations/Documentation/index.md

 ## Documentation

-See <https://uralstech.github.io/UCloud.Operations/DocSource/QuickStart.html> or `APIReferenceManual.pdf` and `Documentation.pdf` in the package documentation for the reference manual and tutorial.
+See <https://uralstech.github.io/UCloud.Operations/DocSource/QuickStart.html> or `APIReferenceManual.pdf` in the package documentation for the reference manual and tutorial.